We live in a toxic world filled with dangerous chemical substances that threaten mankind, whether it be by inhalation, swallowing or direct contact.

 Glutathione protects cells from the action of very harmful compounds in the body: free radicals.
 Glutathione plays a very important role in the detoxification of the body, it helps regulate the function of many proteins and the activity of many enzymes, as well as the function of the immune system.

 Glutathione is called the Antioxidant Master for its powerful action to eliminate free radicals, and for its ability to reactivate vitamins C and E, which also helps in this task.
 No other compound has the capacity to do these jobs within the body.
 However, levels of Glutathione can be easily reduced when the body is exposed to stress, harmful elements found in food, the environment, medicines, alcohol, drugs, and more.
-Our body has an army to defend itself, a detoxification system which helps to keep us healthy.
-This defense system includes: the skin, which acts as the first line of defense against invasion; the liver, which breaks down the toxins before they can begin to harm our body; the kidneys, which filter and remove those toxins through the urine; and the immune system, which essentially eliminates what other organs have overlooked.
+Our body has an army to defend itself, a detoxification system that helps to keep us healthy.
+This defense system includes: the skin, which acts as the first line of defense against invasion; the cell damage, the liver, which breaks down the toxins before they can begin to harm our body; the kidneys, which filter and remove those toxins through the urine; and the immune system, which essentially eliminates what other organs have overlooked.
 Nonetheless, sometimes stress and external factors diminish certain key nutrients in the body that are important for detoxification.
 When this happens, we can take supplements that compensate for this deficiency.
-To give these vitamins an added boost and support our system, we can integrate the use of a Glutathione supplement.
+To give these vitamins an added boost and support our system, we can integrate the use of an oral Glutathione supplement.

 Certain effects on the skin: